 The following CIF to CIF transformations are applied as preprocessing (in the given order), to increase the subset of CIF specifications that can be synthesized:

 - Remove I/O declarations - Eliminate component definition/instantiation

 Additionally, the CIF specification is converted to an internal representation on which the synthesis is performed.
 This conversion also applies linearization (product variant) to the edges.
-Predicates are represented internally using Binary Decision Diagrams (BDDs).
+Predicates

 Supported requirements